Please upgrade your browser - this website will not display properly using Internet Explorer 6, or lower.

 Do the tiles need sealing?

-Our range of tiles have a very low porosity, less than 0.5%.
-When tiles are installed in an exterior location we recommend using a water based sealant.
+Our range of tiles has very low porosity, less than 0.5%.
+When tiles are installed in an exterior location, we recommend using a water-based sealant.
 Interior tiles can be sealed with a clear impregnating sealant.
+You can see the products we stock and recommend on the Sealants and cleaning page.

 Can I have a polished look?